100,000 downloads for Live Video Calling App within 6 weeks

 - Because the KijkBijMij platform has only existed for a very short time, there are no convincing figures available that live video interaction has contributed substantially to the turnover.

 When KijkBijMij comes back on the market, it will probably require large-scale software updates and new marketing mechanisms.
-It is, therefore, more likely that, based on new insights and techniques, TheONE will be asked to use its knowledge and skills for new initiatives that make use of live video calling in a commercial manner.
+It is, therefore, more likely that, based on new insights and techniques, TheONE will be asked - based on its own success story - to use its knowledge and skills for new initiatives that make use of live video calling in a commercial manner.

 If you have any question about launching an app or platform with integrated live video calling functionality, you can always contact someone from TheONE.